matrix-org/matrix-spec-proposals/proposals/4115-membership-on-events.md

 ## Unstable prefix

-While this proposal is in development, the name `io.element.msc4115.membership` should be used in place of `membership`.
+While this proposal is in development, the name `io.element.msc4115.membership` MUST be used in place of `membership`.

 ## Dependencies